-What gives me the right to single out ten plants as the worst plants to grow in your yard?
+What gives anyone the right to single out ten plants as the worst plants to grow in your yard?
 Isn't that a subjective judgment?
-Well, just as with our picks for the best ones, that's partly true.
-However, our selections are not purely arbitrary.
-We've applied the NUTS rule in making our picks.
+Well, just as with these picks for the best ones, that's partly true.
+However, these selections are not purely arbitrary.
+The NUTS rule was the guide to these picks.

 What is the NUTS rule?
 NUTS stands for: Noxious, Unstable, Troublesome, Spreading.